Chapter 1: Introduction to Templates

 }

-In this program, a non-template function named add() is defined but not invoked from within the main() function.
-If we compile the program and then search the binary executable for the string add, we observe the following result:
+In this program, a non-template function named add() is defined but not invoked from within main().
+Searching the binary executable for the string add shows:

 $ g++ function_code_generation.cpp -o function_code_generation